avabellaw/shark-quiz/readme.md

 * I had to add an if statement to stop nextButtonTooltip.show(); from being run in Jest.
 I did this because the function is unavailable in the test environment and I'm unable to figure out why.
 * GIF is an inefficient format for for animation - a performance issue.
-    * This can be resolved by using a webm or mp4 format, however, it would take some redesigning and I like how it turned out.
-It struggles more on larger devices than on smaller devices.
+    * This can be resolved by using a webm or mp4 format, however, it would take some redesigning and I wouldn't be able to use the background-repeat property.
+    * I could use JS to replicate the same affect I have now.
+This would come with a performance hit itself and didn't work well enough when I attempted it.
+    * It struggles more on larger devices than on smaller devices which atleast aligns with a mobile-first approach.

 ### Deployment